Minituff/stressy.app/src/privacy-policy.md

 This policy is effective as of 2022-01-29

+#### Data Deletion

+If you would like to completely *delete your account and all of your personal information* from our servers, please follow the instructions linked [here](/#/delete).

 #### Contact Us

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [contact@stressy.app](mailto:contact@stressy.app).